Xuande Emperor: The Emperor as an artist

 Ming dynasty Xuande mark and period (1426–35) imperial blue and white vase.
 The Metropolitan Museum of Art, New York.

 The Xuande Emperor was an ideal combination of the virtues of a Chinese warrior and scholar.
 He was a talented artist and poet, and often found more enjoyment in art and leisure than in his duties as ruler.
 He was known for his skill in calligraphy, poetry, writing, and painting.
 He painted landscapes, figures, "grass and insects", and particularly enjoyed the genre of "flowers and birds".
 He was especially skilled in depicting animals, particularly dogs.
 He drew inspiration from the techniques and styles of literati painters of his time, particularly Xia Chang.
 He typically used ink without the use of colors, choosing subjects with symbolic and allegorical meanings.
 He was considered the best painter among Chinese emperors since Emperor Huizong of Song.

 Some of the Xuande Emperor's works are held by prestigious institutions such as the National Palace Museum in Taipei, the Palace Museum in Beijing, and formerly in the Arthur M. Sackler Museum (a division of Harvard Art Museum) in Cambridge, Massachusetts.
 In 2007, Robert D. Mowry, the curator of Chinese Art Collections at the Arthur M. Sackler Museum, described him as "the only Ming emperor who displayed genuine artistic talent and interest".
 The Dutch orientalist Robert van Gulik (1910–1967) praised one of the Xuande Emperor's paintings, Gibbons at play, as "skilfully painted" although "not a beautiful work".
-The vibrant paintings suggest that the Emperor painted from real animals, likely kept in the palace gardens.
+The vibrant paintings suggest that the Emperor painted from real animals (including dogs, gibbons and cats), likely kept in the palace gardens.

 Not only did the Emperor engage with art, but he also actively supported and influenced artistic trends of his time.
 He personally evaluated the works of painters applying for court positions and aimed to elevate court painting to the level of the peak of Song era culture in the early 12th century.
 He also financially supported several calligraphers and painters, such as Shang Xi, by appointing them as officers of the Imperial Guard.
 His reign is also renowned for its exceptional craftsmanship in bronzes and porcelain, particularly the famous Jingdezhen blue and white.